LiquidFun/BoppieEvolution/README.md

 * Random seed is shown
 * Neural networks now show what each input/output neuron means
 * DNA/Neural network as tabs, as they did not fit in a single column
+* Added boppie color as part of DNA

 ### v0.1.0 (2021-10-19)